 Old Lad and the others were standing on the edge of the crevice.
 “We can’t get across.
 The gap is too wide”, said Old Lad.

 “Ahem!” said a voice from behind them.

 They all spun around to see Scarlet and Quelin.
 “We started this trip with you and we’re here to finish it with you”, said Scarlet.
 “Rapunzel gave me a gift before we left the Old Home and now is the time to use it.”
 With that, she slipped off her red hood, unclipped her hair extension and unravelled Rapunzel’s long braid.
 They all cheered.
 They could now get across.

 Cadin circled the braid over his head three times and with all his strength, thrust the braid across the gap, which then latched on to a tree stump on the other side.
 They then made a tightrope out of it, fastening it around a rock on their side.
 Cadin said, “We must cross one-by-one and then hide behind those boulders.”
 He then spoke to all of the elderly, “If you can distract the villain, the rest of us can come up from behind him and catch him.”

 No one could think of a better idea so they agreed.
-One at a time, they steadied to go where her help was more needed: Aladdin’s home.
-She was wandering
+One at a time, they steadied themselves as they crossed over the ravine on Rapunzel's hair.

 Cadin was leading the young group.
 When he got closer to the other side, he could hear a whistling voice coming from inside the cave.
 It was a sweet, cheerful tune.
 The others could hear it too as they moved closer.